RudolfCardinal/pdn_project_allocation/README.rst

 - Alternatively, I might choose to rank only 5 (or the course administrator might permit only this).
 In that case, I will have "used" up scores 1, 2, 3, 4, and 5 (totalling 15).
 I will then have 15 unranked projects, and 195 unallocated dissatisfaction points.
-In this situation, all those 15 projects will be given a dissatisfaction score of 195/15 = 13.
+In this situation, each of those 15 projects will be given a dissatisfaction score of 195/15 = 13.

 - If the adminstrator permits, I might also express ties.
 For example, I might express "joint second and third" by giving preferences 1, 2.5, 2.5, 4, 5.

-- The program enforces the requirement that the scores for all the projects (those explicitly ranked and those ranked by default) add up to the total dissatisfaction (210 in this example).
-It also enforces that students can only allocate "from the best upwards in rank" -- for example, if the student expresses 5 preferences, those scores must add up to 15.
+- The program enforces the requirement that a student's scores for all the projects (those explicitly ranked and those ranked by default) must add up to the total dissatisfaction (210 in this example).
+It also enforces that students can only allocate "from the best upwards in rank" -- for example, if the student expresses 5 preferences, those scores must add up to 15 (you can't say "1, 2, 3, 4, 6").

 - Supervisor preferences are handled in exactly the same way.
-Supervisors can rank all students, or rank some (being indifferent between the others), or not rank anyone (having no preference between any students).
+Each project supervisor can rank all of the students, or rank some (being indifferent between the others), or not rank anyone (having no preference between any students).
 Their dissatisfaction scores are calculated in exactly the same way.

 If you are trying to express that "the student absolutely cannot do this project", see *eligibility* above.

-If you're the course administrator, consider letting students and supervisors express as many preferences as they want; it won't cause any harm and may sometimes help (if competition is fierce for projects).
+If you're the course administrator, consider letting students and supervisors express as many preferences as they want.
+It won't cause any harm and may sometimes help, if competition is fierce for projects.

 **Optimization**